hl2guide/PasswordGenerator/README.md

 ## Vital Notes

 * The generated passwords are not intended to be human-friendly or memorable
-* Generated password are complex, long and contain no words
+* The generated passwords are complex, long and contain no words
 * They are for use in conjunction with a password manager (like LastPass or Dashlane)

 ## Requirements